 Various costmap layers are implemented as pluginlib plugins to buffer information into the costmap.
 This includes information from LIDAR, RADAR, sonar, depth images, etc. It may be wise to process sensor data before inputting it into the costmap layer, but that is up to the developer.

 Costmap layers can be created to detect and track obstacles in the scene for collision avoidance using camera or depth sensors.
 Additionally, layers can be created to algorithmically change the underlying costmap based on some rule or heuristic.
 Finally, they may be used to buffer live data into the 2D or 3D world for binary obstacle marking.

-Costmap filters - is costmap layer based approach of applying spatial-dependent behavioral changes annotated in filter masks, into Navigation2 stack.
+Costmap filters are a costmap layer-based approach of applying spatial-dependent behavioral changes, annotated in filter masks, into the Nav2 stack.
 Costmap filters are implemented as costmap plugins.
 These plugins are called “filters” as they are filtering a costmap by spatial annotations marked on filter masks.
-In order to make a filtered costmap and change robot’s behavior in annotated areas, filter plugin reads the data came from filter mask.
-This data is being linearly transformed into feature map in a filter space.
-Having this transformed feature map along with a map/costmap, any sensors data and current robot coordinates filters can update underlying costmap and change behavior of the robot depending on where it is.
-For example, the following functionality could be made by using of costmap filters:
+In order to make a filtered costmap and change a robot’s behavior in annotated areas, the filter plugin reads the data coming from the filter mask.
+This data is being linearly transformed into a feature map in a filter space.
+Having this transformed feature map along with a map/costmap, any sensor data and current robot coordinate filters can update the underlying costmap and change the behavior of the robot depending on where it is.
+For example, the following functionality could be made by use of costmap filters:

 Various other forms of environmental representations exist.
 These include:

 gradient maps, which are similar to costmaps but represent surface gradients to check traversibility over

 3D costmaps, which represent the space in 3D, but then also requires 3D planning and collision checking